streamdata-gallery-organizations/stripe/_listings/stripe/invoicesupcoming-get-openapi.md

       - Dispute
     post:
       summary: Add Disputes Dispute
-      description: "When you get a dispute, contacting your customer is always the best first step.
-If that doesn\u2019t work, you can submit evidence in order to help us resolve the dispute in your favor.
+      description: When you get a dispute, contacting your customer is always the best first step.
+If that doesn???t work, you can submit evidence in order to help us resolve the dispute in your favor.
 You can do this in your dashboard, but if you prefer, you can use the API to submit evidence programmatically.Depending on your dispute type, different evidence fields will give you a better chance of winning your dispute.
-You may want to consult our guide to dispute types to help you figure out which evidence fields to provide."
+You may want to consult our guide to dispute types to help you figure out which evidence fields to provide.
       operationId: postDisputesDispute
       x-api-path-slug: disputesdispute-post
       parameters: